-The Arc Responds to the Death of Maryland Man with Down syndrome
+The Arc Responds to Death of Maryland Man With Down Syndrome

 Washington, DC – The Arc is deeply saddened and shocked by the death of Robert Ethan Saylor, a young man with Down syndrome whose death last month was ruled a homicide by a Maryland court late last week.
 Reports state that when Saylor refused to leave a movie theater, he was pinned face-down on the ground by three off-duty Frederick County sheriff’s deputies who were working security jobs nearby.
 Shortly after this incident, Saylor was pronounced dead at a local hospital.